porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/04-layout/flex/flex.md

 `flex__child--cross-axis-stretch`
 `flex__child--cross-axis-baseline`

-### Grow/shrink/auto
+#### Grow/Shrink
-Flexbox default behaviour on how the childrens widths are rendered (shrinked, stretched, auto) can be overwritten with the following class names.
+Flexbox default behaviour on how the childrens widths are rendered (shrinked, stretched) can be overwritten with the following class names.

+Grow: Handles how to grow an item based on the space that is left to fulfill the parents width.
+Shrink: Handles how to shrink an item based on the space that exceeds the parents width to fulfill it.

 ```
 <div class="flex">